Note: Email and password are case sensitive.

 - Degree offered: B.S., B.A.
 Students seeking a B.A. degree must demonstrate third semester proficiency in a foreign language.

 - This guide fulfills the Michigan Transfer agreement (MTA).
 Humanities electives must be selected from different disciplines.
-Social science elective must be a non-SSP course.
+Social science elective must be a non-PSY course.
 Please check with your community college advisor for additional associate degree requirements.
+GVSU will still honor the MACRAO agreement.

 - Biology majors do not have to take the full year of physics.
 However, students seeking teacher certification are strongly encouraged to do so.
 Students may choose to take PHY 200 at Grand Valley instead.